jonshiach/graphics-notes/_sources/_pages/05_Transformations.md

 ## Animation

 We are now going to introduce animation to our WebGL application so that we can better see the effects of animations.
 Animation is done by redrawing the scene while updating values that represent motion or change, such as the position and size of an object.
-In WebGL this is done using the brower's built-in `requestAnimationFrame()` function which schedules the rendering function to run before the next screen refresh (typically 60 times per second).
+In WebGL this is done using the browser's built-in `requestAnimationFrame()` function which schedules the rendering function to run before the next screen refresh (typically 60 times per second).

 Our `render()` function is used to update the animation state and draw the frame.
 The callback recieves a timestamp that is the time in milliseconds since the rendering of the last frame which is useful for controlling movement speed.
 So what is happening is that whilst the rectangle may look like a static image, it is continously being redrawn every 60th of a second.